FblthpFoundries/FblthpFoundries/README.md

 # Fblthp Foundries

-Magic: The Gathering project for generating custom cards.
+Magic: The Gathering project for generating new cards with the use of various AI models.
 We support a complete generative pipeline including card text generation, art synthesis, and Photoshop image rendering.

 Much of the pipeline involves 'hot-swappable' components based on the preferences of the user.
 For example: